Field Experience and Student Teaching

 - Brittany Sager; English Language Arts (2013-14)

-Coursework in the teacher education program is primarily offered through the Department of Learning and Instruction, with additional courses offered through the Departments of Counseling, School, and Educational Psychology and Educational Leadership and Policy.
+Field experience and student teaching are offered in concert with pedagogical coursework primarily through the Department of Learning and Instruction, with additional courses offered through the Departments of Counseling, School, and Educational Psychology and Educational Leadership and Policy.
 Through coursework, students are provided an opportunity to learn about planning, instruction, and assessment, as well as the foundations of education.